-Table 24 Optional DFDL features
+Table 23 Optional DFDL features

-In order to provide portability of a DFDL schema, a minimal or extended conforming processor must ensure that all the required properties, as defined in the property precedence sections, are present in a schema, even when those properties are not implemented.
-For example if the bi-directional text feature is not implemented, it is still a schema definition error if dfdl:textBiDi is not set to 'no' an xs:string element.
+In order to provide portability of a DFDL schema, a minimal or extended conforming processor must issue warnings about any DFDL properties it does not implement.
+This warning can simply state that the property was not recognized.

+(This allows the implementation to simply have no knowledge of properties it does not need for the subset of features it implements.)

+For example if the bi-directional text feature is not implemented, then the implementation will most likely not recognize the dfdl:textBiDi property at all.
+Such an implementation must issue a warning that the ‘dfdl:textBiDi’ property was not recognized.

 It is a schema definition error if a DFDL schema uses an optional feature that is not supported by a minimal or extended conforming processor.

 Property Precedence